 Atea has been a member of RBA since 2016 and actively participates in RBA’s various working groups.
 We have actively worked on projects surrounding conflict minerals, carbon emissions and the circular economy.
 An example of this work is the “Practical guide to transparency in procurement,” which was developed as a direct result of our work within Atea Sustainability Focus.

-Atea is a founding member of the Responsible Raw Materials Initiative.
-It aims to expand the RBA’s work on conflict minerals: looking at raw materials more broadly and in multiple locations around the world.
+Atea is a founding member of the Responsible Minerals initiative (Raw Materials Initiative).
+It aims to expand the RBA’s work on responsible sourcing of minerals: looking at raw materials more broadly and in multiple locations around the world.
 As a member of the strategic working group, Atea has participated in discussions on how the enlargement should be designed and implemented.

 Finally, Atea is working with the RBA’s Environmental Sustainability Workgroup to find solutions to environmental issues, such as carbon emissions, water and waste issues in the IT supply chain.
 The working group develops strategies and tools to improve the measurement of environmental impact, improve resource efficiency and to strengthen the capacity and performance of the industry.

-As an IT customer, your choice matters and we are here to lead the way.
-Our objective is to help more businesses buy and manage IT in a sustainable way.
+As an IT buyer, your choice matters and we are here to lead the way.
+Our objective is to help more businesses buy and manage IT in a more sustainable way.
 Here are key steps we can take together.

 The 100% club

 The 100% club brings together organizations with a shared vision of returning 100% of their IT equipment for reuse and recycling.
 Extending the life cycle of electronic equipment through reuse and recycling is a highly effective way of reducing carbon emissions, as up to 95 percent of the carbon emissions of an electronic device occurs when the device is manufactured.
 The 100% club has over 400 corporate and public sector organizations as members.